 Wondering if sober living is a good fit for you?
 While we believe it can benefit anyone in recovery, it may be especially beneficial for you if:

 - You are stepping down from a higher level of treatment.

-- You are dealing with medical or mental health issues in addition to addiction.
+- You are dealing with medical or co-occurring mental health disorders in addition to addiction.